Stash Rating:

 Additional Services

-IRA Lineup: Traditional and Roth IRAs are available with the Growth plan.
+IRA Lineup: Traditional and Roth accounts are available at Stash on the Starter plan.

 Our Recommendations

-Beginners: A robo account with Stash is a decent way to start investing.
+Beginners: An automated account with Stash would be a decent way to start an investing journey.

-Mutual Funds: Stash doesn’t offer mutual funds.
-Firstrade has over 11,000 with no loads or transaction fees.
+Firstrade has more than 11,000 without any loads or transaction fees.

 Stash Pros and Cons Judgment